-Rubber, we were geeked; We've watched Black Sheep and loved it (because it rocked.)
-We watched Black Devil Doll, because it looked too ridiculous and awesome to be true (it was decent.)
-We sat through Thankskilling because it looked crazy (it sucked.)
-So sure, Rubber had one of the cheesiest plots of all time, but we'll be damned if it didn't make us giggle and swear that we had to see it asap.
-A telekinetic tire named Robert, on a murderous killing spree?
-Come on, it's just crazy enough to be brilliant!
+Rubber, we were absolutely geeked: we've seen Black Sheep and loved it, because it rocked; we watched Black Devil Doll, because it looked too ridiculous and awesome to be true (it was decent); we sat through Thankskilling because it looked crazy (it sucked.)
+So sure, Rubber had one of the cheesiest plotlines of all time, but we'll be damned if it didn't make us giggle and swear that we had to see it asap.

+On film however, Rubber and it's "fresh" plot are nowhere near brilliant.
+In fact, the movie teeters on the edges of annoying and painful more than anything else.
 It was fun in a quirky way for about the first 10 minutes, as were introduced to our killer tire, Robert, and we see him learn his surroundings and travail the land in search of...something.
 He crushes a can, he crushes a bottle.
 He rolls and falls.
 He looks around as a human would, then rolls on again.
 He tips over.
 Pretty neat stuff.